-Among many other projects, Nillin is currently working as a co-author for the 2nd Edition of “Trans Bodies,Trans Selves” from Oxford University Press, as well as keeping busy behind the scenes at TransSask with implementing our “Trans Connect” pilot program.
+Among many other projects, Nillin is currently working as a co-author of the sexuality chapter for the 2nd Edition of “Trans Bodies,Trans Selves” from Oxford University Press and is soon to be published in a collection of queer erotica from Cleis Press, all while keeping busy behind the scenes at TransSask with implementing our “Trans Connect” pilot program.

 TransConnect Prince Albert

 WHERE: Prince Albert Indian Metis Friendship Centre; 1409 1st Ave East

 WHEN: 1st Wednesday of the month @ 1:00 PM